sj1999-BIT/tp/docs/DeveloperGuide.md

 **MSS**

 1. User types out name of contact with group name using specified format.
-2. User clicks `Enter` button.
+2. User confirms.
 3. System adds contact to said group.<br>
     Use case ends.

 **Extensions**
 * 2a.
-Either name/group name is unspecified/blank(white spaces only) or does not exist.
+Either name/group name is unspecified/blank(white spaces only)/does not exist.
-    * System shows an error message.<br>
+    * 2a1.
+System shows an error message.
+    * 2a2.
+User indicates the error message has been read.<br>
     Use case resumes at step 1.

 **Use case:  Filter contacts**